 Sizing for the web would be pretty easy if all screens were 72 PPI.
 Trouble is, they aren’t—not by a long shot.
 They used to be, and 72 PPI is still used as a reference for designers, but most modern PC monitors are 96 PPI.
 Retina displays can be around 220 PPI.
 This complicates selecting an image size for the web.

-When saving images for a website or blog, the site layout that will often dictate how many pixels high and wide you need to size your image.
-On our blog, the images within the posts are around 600 pixels wide.
+When saving images for a website or blog, the site layout will often dictate how many pixels high and wide you need to size your image.
+On our blog, for instance, the images within the posts are around 600 pixels wide.
 Header images that span the entire page might be larger—in the neighborhood of 1200 pixels—which leaves it up to the browser to stretch it if the browser window is larger.